OlofT/AutoStandards/README.md

 Notice that the rects have the same names as the UI elements.
 This is what links them together without using any code.

-It is convenient to use viewWillLayoutSubviews for setting the frames, but it is usually better to do it once in viewWillAppear: and will
+It is convenient to use viewWillLayoutSubviews for setting the frames, but it is usually better to do it once in viewWillAppear: and willTransitionToSize: (depending on how you want/need to control things).

 	- (void) viewWillLayoutSubviews
 	{